jgerhart/Secronom-Zombies/secronom/README.txt

 +  NPCS (they provide a subtle lore and few other features)
 +  EXPERIMENTAL MUTATIONS (3 new mutation paths)
 +  SECRONOM LAB (more rooms)

+~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance)